Analyzing the Surprising Variability in Word Embedding Stability Across Languages

 \section{Abstract}

-Word embeddings are powerful representations that form the foundation of many natural language processing architectures and tasks, both in English and in other languages.
-To gain further insight into word embeddings in multiple languages, we explore their stability, defined as the overlap between the nearest neighbors of a word in different embedding spaces.
-We discuss linguistic properties that are related to stability, drawing out insights about how morphological and other features relate to stability.
-This has implications for the usage of embeddings, particularly in research that uses embeddings to study language trends.
+Word embeddings are powerful representations that form the foundation of many natural language processing architectures, both in English and in other languages.
+To gain further insight into word embeddings, we explore their stability (e.g., overlap between the nearest neighbors of a word in different embedding spaces) in diverse languages.
+We discuss linguistic properties that are related to stability, drawing out insights about correlations with affixing, language gender systems, and other features.
+This has implications for embedding use, particularly in research that uses them to study language trends.